 Gypsnow expands rapidly with the addition of water.
 Due to its rapid expansion, the maximum recommended mix for any one pour is five (5) gallons.

 The following quantities of Gypsnow and water will expand to just over the top of a five (5) gallon pail:

-Always use a release agent such as Murphy's Oil Soap in your mold or bucket.
+- Coat the inside of the mold with a release agent such as Murphy's Oil Soap

-Start with the required water in a five gallon pail.
+- Start with the required water in a 5-gallon pail

-Gypsnow must stay in the mold for 45 minutes to an hour before the product may be removed.
+- Gypsnow must stay in the mold for 45 minutes to an hour before the finished product may be removed

 Gypsnow should be kept indoors where possible.
-If stored outdoors, ensure product is on a pallet off the ground and adequately covered to remain dry.
+If outdoor storage is the only option, ensure product is on a pallet off the ground and adequately covered to remain dry.